tmtxt/tmtxt.github.com/_posts/2024-10-13-optimize-a-recursive-problem.md

 For the above example, the solution can be explained like this
 - Start with `count(4)`
-- We can climb `1` or `2` steps each time, that means the total ways is the sum of climb `1` or `2` steps, or `count(4) = count(4-2) + count(4-1) = count(2) + count(3)`
+- We can climb `1` or `2` steps each time, that means the total ways is the sum of climbing `1` or `2` steps, or `count(4) = count(4-2) + count(4-1) = count(2) + count(3)`
 - Repeat the same problem with the smaller numbers until there is no more step to climb

 ![Climb 1](/files/2024-09-16-optimize-a-recursive-problem/climb2.png)

-From the above explanation, we can come up with the simplest recursive implementation
+From the above explanation, it's not hard to come up with the simplest recursive implementation

 ```javascript
 const count = (n) => {